Camillo Pacetti

+Biography

+Camillo Pacetti was born in Rome on 2 May 1758.
 A student of the Accademia di San Luca, he later worked in various churches in Rome and Milan.
 In 1804, on Antonio Canova's recommendation, he was offered the role of chair of the Accademia di Belle Arti di Brera in Milan, to succeed Giuseppe Franchi.

-Besides this teaching engagement, Pacetti accepted also public commissions, such as the statue of the New Law for the facade of the Duomo and reliefs for the Arco della Pace at Milan (the arch planned by Luigi Cagnola and also featuring sculpture by Luigi Canonica).
+In 1810 he was appointed to supervise the design and realization of Milan Cathedral’s statues; he himself carved the Law of Christ, Moses, Saint James the Great and, in collaboration with Giuseppe Buzzi, Saint James the Less and Saint John the Evangelist (1802–12; Milan Cathedral, façade).
+Pacetti contributed reliefs for the Arco della Pace at Milan (the arch planned by Luigi Cagnola and also featuring sculpture by Luigi Canonica).
+His oeuvre also included busts (e.g. Giuseppe Bossi, 1817, and Andrea Appiani, c.
+1820; both Milan, Pinacoteca di Brera) and numerous models (Galleria d'Arte Moderna, Milan).
 His subject matter ranged from portraits to mythological and allegorical scenes.